Key Takeaways

 Your attorney's response will typically be a demand far higher than what you'd accept.
 This creates space for movement.
 Over time, through exchanges of offers and demands, the parties often converge toward a range where settlement is possible.

 Mediation is commonly used in personal injury cases.
-A neutral mediator—often a retired judge or experienced attorney—works with both sides to explore settlement.
+Under 12 O.S. § 1823, Oklahoma district courts may refer civil cases to mediation by agreement of the parties.
+A neutral mediator — often a retired judge or experienced attorney — works with both sides to explore settlement.
 Mediation is not binding; you can reject any offer made there.
 But the process often breaks logjams and produces settlements that direct negotiation could not achieve.

 The timing of negotiations matters.
 Cases often settle on the courthouse steps—in the days or weeks before trial is scheduled to begin.
 The looming trial date creates pressure on both sides to resolve the case.
 If you can tolerate that pressure and maintain your willingness to proceed, you often extract better offers than were available months earlier.